nsomar/Swiftline/Readme.md

     You entered false

-## Runner 🏃
+## Run 🏃
-Runner provides a quick, concise way to run an external command and read its standard output and standard error.
+Run provides a quick, concise way to run an external command and read its standard output and standard error.

 To execute a simple command you would do: